core-wg/href/draft-ietf-core-href.md

   both omitted.

 path
-: If the CRI reference is an empty sequence of items or starts with a `port` item, a `path` item, or a `discard` item where the value is not 0, the conversion fails.
+: If the CRI reference contains a `discard` item, the conversion fails.

-  If the CRI reference contains a `host-name` item, a `host-ip` item or a `discard` section, the path component of the URI reference is prefixed by a slash ("/") character.
+  If the CRI reference contains a `host-name`, `host-ip`, or `path` item, the path component of the URI reference is prefixed by a slash ("/") character.
 Otherwise, the path component is prefixed by the zero-length string.